Clinton urges "cool heads" in China-Japan island dispute

-NEW YORK (Reuters) - U.S. Secretary of State Hillary Clinton urged China and Japan on Thursday to let “cool heads” prevail in a festering dispute over a cluster of islands in the East China Sea that has soured ties between Asia’s two largest economies.
+NEW YORK (Reuters) - Secretary of State Hillary Clinton on Thursday urged China and Japan to let “cool heads” prevail in a festering dispute over a cluster of islands in the East China Sea that has soured ties between Asia’s two largest economies.

 Clinton met Chinese Foreign Minister Yang Jiechi on the sidelines of this week’s U.N.
 General Assembly meeting in New York and said it was important to ratchet down tensions over the islands, known as the Diaoyu islands in China and the Senkakus in Japan, a senior State Department official said.